16 Things Travel Taught us in 2016

 (6) Blarney Castle is a great place for hide and seek

-(7) St. Lucia is our new favorite island in the Caribbean
+(7) St. Lucia is our new favorite Caribbean island

 St. Lucia is the definition of a lush, tropical island in the Caribbean.
-We only had a half day to explore the island because we were on a Southern Caribbean cruise, but we instantly connected with this island and its people.
+We only had a day to explore the island, because we were on a Caribbean cruise, but we instantly connected with this island and its people.

-(8) When traveling with kids, choose your battles wisely
+(8) When traveling with kids, pick your battles wisely